DBCDK/serviceprovider/doc/README.md

 Include http as allowed scheme in swagger, this is useful when developing locally.

-## Auth
+## Authorisation

-Authentication using OAuth 2.
+Authorisation is done using OAuth 2.

-The authentification server is called Smaug, and lives in another repository: https://github.com/dbcdk/smaug/.
+The authorisation server is called Smaug, and lives in another repository: https://github.com/dbcdk/smaug/.
 This also documents the API for gettin g a token.

-In the first version it will support logins via "Resource Owner Password Credentials".
+The first version only support logins via "Resource Owner Password Credentials".

-It depends on a authorisation server to serve the configuration.
+The ServiceProvider depends on a authorisation server, to serve the configuration.
-A sample file without passwords etc. is: `context-sample.json`, and that one can also be used for building / running tests when outside of DBCs network.
+A sample context without passwords is included in the repository: `context-sample.json`, and that one can also be used for building / running tests when outside of DBCs network.

 You can run a local authorisation server, `minismaug` as described in the getting started guide above.